ClutchKick2207/FreeCodeCamp/README.md

 | Data Analysis with Python                 | *__Starting Soon__* |
 | Information Security                      | *__Starting Soon__* |
 | Machine Learning with Python              | *__Starting Soon__* |

+## Where to find all my notes?

+Just go into source code, and everything will be sorted into notes for each lesson, and a document with the answer for each lesson.
+As I start doing some responses for a certification, I'll upload those on here as well.